11 DAYS ●

 Fly overnight to Beijing, China’s historical capital.
 Depending on your time of arrival the rest of the day is yours to start soaking up the local culture.

 Enjoy Christmas Day with a walk on the Great Wall to appreciate 2,000 years of historical significance whilst admiring the panoramic views.
 The Great Wall is China's most iconic attraction, which stretches over 4,000 miles from the Shanhaiguan Pass on the east coast to the Gobi Desert in the west.
 In the afternoon we visit the exquisite Summer Palace.
-This evening, indulge in a Christmas meal made up of some of China's most famous dishes, including the local delicacy, Peking Duck.
+This evening, indulge in a Christmas meal, including the local delicacy, Peking Duck.

 Travel to Leshan to visit the Grand Buddha, the worlds largest stone-carved Buddhist statue.
 We take a short boat trip to view the statue from the river.
 Return to Chengdu, visiting the old town of Huanglongxi en-route.

 On New Years Eve, visit the famous Panda Conservation Centre to see these charismatic animals being reared in wooded surroundings reminiscent of their natural habitat.
-You may also choose to spend some time contributing to the centres vital conservation work.
 Later, visit the ancient World Heritage Dujiangyan Irrigation project.
 Sample a delicious New Years meal this evening, inspired by the local Sichuan cuisine.

 Enjoy a free day to explore Chengdu independently.

 Fly to the UK, arriving home the same or following day.

 All of our tour departures include international flights and taxes in the price.
 If the dates we have available for this tour don't suit your needs, or you are not sure travelling as part of a group is for you, maybe a Private Tour would be more ideal.
 If your tour departs in less than 30 days, please call our travel experts to book.

 Avg.
 Rain 3mm